-Similar to the aforementioned methods, Mehta et al. [452] also propose to use intermediate visual affordances such as "distance to intersection", and action primitives such as "slow down" as input to the driving policy network.
-However, in contrast to the aforementioned works, they predict visual affordances and action primitives as an auxiliary task to the driving control task.
+dances and action primitives as an auxiliary task to the driving control task.
 They claim that predicting representations which are crucial for the driving decision allow the policy network to learn superior internal representations leading to more efficient training and better generalization.
-Kendall et al. [338] studied the importance of using an intermediate representation for state representation instead of raw pixels for learning a reinforcement learning-based driving policy.
+Kendall et al. [344] studied the importance of using an intermediate representation for state representation instead of raw pixels for learning a reinforcement learningbased driving policy.
 They observed significant improvements in data efficiency in training the driving policy using a compressed representation of the raw image, obtained using a Variational Autoencoder (VAE)